• Sat. Dec 7th, 2024

 2. Click on that DropBox link to open it in your web browser.
 You should see something like this on the web page:

-Leave that web page where it is, and also make sure the folder with your files is also visible on your computer screen.
+Leave that web page where it is, and if possible, also make sure the folder with your files is also visible on your computer screen.

 3. Copying your files to the DropBox “drop zone” is done by dragging the files from your folder over the the “Add Files or drag stuff here” area shown above.
 Once you grab the file (or files… you can drag them all at one time, or individually), move them toward the DropBox web page, the mouse icon should say “+Copy” to let you know that you’re not going to lose your original — you’re just making a copy into DropBox.
 It should look something like this: